Multi-objective optimization: Smooth Chebyshev (Tchebycheff) scalarization

 For example, portfolio optimization is often conducted in terms of mean-variance analysis.
 In this context, the efficient set is a subset of the portfolios parametrized by the portfolio mean return $\mu_P$ in the problem of choosing portfolio shares to minimize the portfolio's variance of return $\sigma_P$ subject to a given value of $\mu_P$; see Mutual fund separation theorem for details.
 Alternatively, the efficient set can be specified by choosing the portfolio shares to maximize the function $\mu_P - b \sigma_P$; the set of efficient portfolios consists of the solutions as $b$ ranges from zero to infinity.

 Some of the above scalarizations involve invoking the minimax principle, where always the worst of the different objectives is optimized.

 A posteriori methods

 A posteriori methods aim at producing all the Pareto optimal solutions or a representative subset of the Pareto optimal solutions.
-Most a posteriori methods fall into either one of the following three classes:
+In contrast to a priori methods, the approximation of the Pareto front is generated before the decision maker selects among the alternatives.